Gently exfoliates skin in two ways

-My skin responds best to weekly use of an AHA and BHA serum (specifically, this one).
+My skin responds best to weekly use of an AHA and BHA serum.
 That’s all it needs to stay clear and smooth.
 But every now and then, I crave a good scrub.
 Blame it on my teen fixation with the St. Ives Apricot Scrub, but I enjoy the instant, even glow that comes with (gently) sloughing away dead skin.
 That said, I won’t use anything that feels even remotely scratchy or contains irregularly shaped particles like crushed-up shells.
-Thankfully, Peter Thomas Roth's FirmX Peeling Gel centers its formula around cellulose, which is as gentle as can be.
+Thankfully, Peter Thomas Roth's FirmX Peeling Gel centers its formula around cellulose, which I've found to be as gentle as can be.
 So how did it perform?
 Keep reading to find out.

 Best for: Combination, dry, normal, and oily skin types.

-Uses: An exfoliator that sloughs away dead skin cells and smoothes the appearance of skin overall.
+Uses: An exfoliator that sloughs away dead skin cells and promises to smooth the appearance of skin overall.

 Potential allergens: Bergamot